hdl-registers/hdl-registers/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce?**
 Tell us how to reproduce this issue.
 Please provide a Minimal Working Example (MWE) that triggers the issue.
-With sample code it's easier to reproduce the bug and it's much faster to fix.
+With sample code it's easier to reproduce and much faster to fix.

 Add code for example like this: